Highlights: Digital survey | 1.05 million buildings | 5.08 million individuals | 9.34 million pictures | 10 TB data

 - Image compression algorithm which compresses captured images, reducing size of a 2.5 - 3 MB photograph to around 300 KB with minimal loss of image quality.

 - Separation of photo and text data to allow uploading of survey data using low bandwidth internet connection.
-Separate uploads of text and image data of the same survey is automatically synchronized.
+Separately uploaded text and image data of the same record are automatically synchronized by the system.

-- Automatic generation of statistics (counts of surveys started and completed over different periods of time) and the sending of these statistics to a pre-defined SMS receiver via a simple button push.
+- Automatic generation of statistics (counts of surveys started and completed over different periods of time) and the sending of these statistics to a pre-defined SMS receiver via a simple push of a button.

-The survey is now complete in all 31 enlisted districts.
-The combined statistics of these survey till date are as follows:
+The survey is now complete in all 31 earthquake-affected districts.
+The combined statistics of these surveys are as follows:

 ||Total Surveyors Deployed